extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/ipf_cli/advanced_cli.rst

 Show commands
 -------------

-Now let us discuss few show commands to get details about BGP configuration, vcs links and lldp neighbor and generate topology(default: pdf in /tmp folder):
+These commands can be used to get details about BGP configuration, VCS links and LLDP neighbors and generate topology (default: pdf in /tmp folder):

 Show BGP configuration on the switches
 --------------------------------------